Teen Mania Ministries: Finances

-Teen Mania was a member of the ECFA (Evangelical Council for Financial Accountability) until March 10, 2014, when their accreditation was terminated "for failure to provide complete renewal information."
+Teen Mania was a member of the Evangelical Council for Financial Accountability (ECFA) until March 10, 2014, when their accreditation was terminated "for failure to provide complete renewal information."
 The organization said it planned to submit documentation supporting a renewal of accreditation by September 2014.

 In 2014 Charity Navigator gave Teen Mania a two out of four star rating, with an overall score of 48.05 points out of 70, a financial score of 38.97 / 70, and an accountability & reliability score of 70/70.
 Charity Navigator listed Teen Mania as the third-most insolvent charity in the United States, with over $5.2 million in negative working capital.
-Teen Mania said it has reorganized its finances, and has appealed the ranking.
+Teen Mania said it had reorganized its finances, and had appealed the ranking.
 In 2015, the rating was revised to one out of four stars, with an overall score of 66.39 / 100.

 World Magazine interviewed several former staff and board members who expressed concerns about Teen Mania's use of funds, citing such problems as the default and foreclosure on the Garden Valley campus, high debt load, "reckless spending," and an "unusual transaction" in which millions of dollars of Teen Mania's debt were funneled into His Work Ministries, a nonprofit owned by Ron Luce.
 Many of them reportedly resigned in protest.
 An independent audit in 2011 said, "A discerning donor will quickly see TMM is technically bankrupt—this is a matter that demands an explanation."
 In response, Teen Mania Ministries stated, "The World article "Management Mania," which appeared in the May 3 edition of the magazine, included several false statements and misperceptions regarding the current state of Teen Mania Ministries."
-World responded that "Luce has declined to identify any specific error in WORLD’s article," and published an audit document from Calvin Edwards & Co. to substantiate their report.
+World responded that "Luce has declined to identify any specific error in WORLD's article," and published an audit document from Calvin Edwards & Co. to substantiate their report.
 Edwards confirmed that the report was authentic and said "it was met with strong opposition from Ron Luce, who sought to maintain the status quo."

 In July 2014, WORLD reported that Teen Mania had outsourced its finance department to the Nashville firm Entertainment Financial Services, Inc.

-Following criticism from many church leaders who had not received refunds for canceled Acquire The Fire Events, Teen Mania's former director of international operations was quoted as saying, "They’re now at a point where they can’t pay back people."
+Following criticism from many church leaders who had not received refunds for canceled Acquire The Fire Events, Teen Mania's former director of international operations was quoted as saying, "They're now at a point where they can't pay back people."

 On December 17, 2015, Teen Mania filed for Chapter 7 bankruptcy in Tulsa.
 The bankruptcy filing disclosed that the ministry had "total assets of $528,874 and total liabilities of $2,124,874."
 News reports cited Teen Mania's IRS 990 forms that listed "fiscal 2012 revenue of $13.8 million, expenses of $14.8 million and assets of negative $5.2 million."
 Former employees described "irresponsible spending" as the cause of Teen Mania's financial collapse.